Open the Attributes tab.

 - Support

 You are responsible for creating, testing, and validating custom attributes to ensure they meet your organization’s requirements.
-Acrobat Analyzer provides tools for evaluation and feedback; however, accuracy depends on your input and subsequent refinement.
+Adobe Acrobat Analyzer provides tools for evaluation and feedback; however, accuracy depends on your input and subsequent refinement.

-Evaluate a custom attribute
+Evaluate your attribute

 -